Pseudo T-closed fields: Introduction

 In section \ref{Burden}, generalizing work of the first author, we prove that, although the presence of topologies is an obvious obstruction to the simplicity of these fields, it is essentially the only obstruction.
 For example, 3-amalgamation holds up to quantifier free obstructions (\emph{cf.} \cref{Amalgamation}).
 Along with the earlier density result, this allows us to compute burden in perfect bounded \(I\)-pseudo \(T\)-closed fields (\cref{bdn PTC}) and characterize forking (\cref{char fork}).

-We conclude with a short appendix describing how, although \(I\)-pseudo \(T\)-closure forces all the considered topologies to ve independent, following an approach of Johnson \cite{Joh-MulACVF}, we can also describe what happens for dependent valuations.
+We conclude with a short appendix describing how, although \(I\)-pseudo \(T\)-closure forces all the considered topologies to be independent, following an approach of Johnson \cite{Joh-MulACVF}, we can also describe what happens for dependent valuations.

+We thank the anonymous referee for his careful reading and insightful remarks on an earlier version of this text.